Edith González: 1990–2009: High-profile actress in Televisa

 In 1990, González was part of the films El motel de la muerte, Sentencia de muerte and Atrapados.
 This same year, she had the leading role on the telenovela En carne propia.
 Her filmography continued in 1991 with the films El muerto, El jugador and El descuartizador.
 In 1993, she starred on the telenovela Corazón salvaje along with Eduardo Palomo, who died in 2003 due to a heart attack.
 This same year, she appeared on the episode "La heredera" (Spanish for, "The heiress") of the program Videoteatros: Véngan corriendo que les tengo un muerto as well as appearing on the program Televiteatros.
 She appeared on the film Los cómplices del infierno (1995), in which she shared credits with Maribel Guardia and Alfredo Adame.
 In 1995 and 1996 and under various roles, González made appearances for the anthology telenovela Mujer, Casos de la Vida Real, hosted by Golden Age of Mexican cinema actress, Silvia Pinal.
 In 1996, she had the lead role on the telenovela La sombra del otro.
 She also appeared on the film Salón México (1996).
 In 1997, she had another leading role on the telenovela La jaula de oro, sharing credits with Saúl Lisazo and René Casados.

-In 1998, González participated on the play Aventurera produced by actress Carmen Salinas, this was the play depiction of the 1950 film of the same name.
+From August 1997 to the Spring of 1999, González participated on the play Aventurera produced by actress Carmen Salinas, this was the play depiction of the 1950 film of the same name.
 On the play she had the leading role and was the first to portrayed Elena Tejero (the main character), as well as being recognized by Salinas, the producer, as the best "Aventurera" for the play, even though after González, there were other portrayers for the leading role, such as Niurka Marcos, Ninel Conde, Susana González, among other more actresses.
 In 1999, she had the leading role in the telenovela Nunca te olvidaré, sharing credits with actor Fernando Colunga and also had a role on the telenovela Cuento de Navidad.